Pest Control contractors in

 Licensing Requirements

-Oregon requires Structural Pest Control License through Oregon Department of Agriculture.
-Must pass written exam covering pest biology, pesticide application, and safety.
-40-hour training course required before exam.
+Oregon requires Structural Pest Control Operator license through Oregon Department of Agriculture.
+Must pass written exam covering pest biology, pesticide laws, and application methods.
+Requires 2 years experience or approved training program.
 License renewal every 3 years with continuing education requirements.

 Permit Requirements